programmerraja/MyBlog/content/misc/Finance  & stock.md

     - **IDCW Plan**: Profits are distributed periodically as income but are taxable.

 **ELSS (Equity Linked Savings Scheme)**:
-    - 3-year lock-in.
+    - 3-year lock-in. and flexi cap (will invest in small,mid,large cap)
     - **Tax Deduction**: Eligible for tax deductions under Section 80C (up to ₹1.5 lakh).
+    - Each SIP can be redeemable after 3 year
     - **Dividends**: Taxed at 10%.
     - **Expense Ratio**: Affects returns, so choose funds with low expense ratios.
+    - Need to check
+	    - AUM
+	    - Portfolio turnover ratio (make sure low)
+	    - Sharpe ratio
+	-  we can pause the ELSS for 3 month for a year (it we not pay for 3 month it will get rejected automatically)

-**Direct vs. Regular Plans:**
+	- Example MIRAE ASSEST, DSP mutual fund, motilai oswal, PGIM india mutual fund , **Direct vs. Regular Plans:**

 Mutual funds come in two variants: Direct and Regular.
 Direct plans have a lower expense ratio as they are purchased directly from the fund house, bypassing distributors or agents.
 Regular plans have a higher expense ratio because they include commissions for distributors.
-The video strongly recommends investing in Direct plans to maximize returns

-Growth vs. IDCW:

-Investors can choose between Growth and IDCW (Income Distribution cum Capital Withdrawal) options.
-In Growth plans, profits are reinvested back into the fund, allowing for compounding.
-IDCW plans distribute profits periodically as income.
-The video suggests opting for Growth plans for wealth building, while IDCW plans might be suitable for generating regular income, particularly after retirement.
-However, it cautions that income from IDCW plans is taxable.

-CAGR (Compound Annual Growth Rate): Represents the average annualized return of an investment over a specific period.

-Expense Ratio: The annual fee charged by the fund house to manage the fund.
-It is expressed as a percentage of the fund's assets. suggests to that an expense ratio below 1% is generally considered good
+**NOTE: BUY DIRECT PLAN**

 Exit Load:
 A fee charged when you redeem (sell) your mutual fund units within a specified period.
 The exit load structure varies depending on the fund.
 For instance, a fund might have a 2% exit load if you sell units within one year of purchase.